sanity-io/sanity/packages/@sanity/client/README.md

 `client.patch(docId).set(partialDoc).inc({key: value}).commit()`

 Modify a document. `patch` takes a document ID. `set` merges the partialDoc with the stored document. `inc` increments the given field with the given numeric value. `commit` executes the given `patch`.
+Returns the updated object.

 ## Delete a document